A Cheat Sheet for Common Pharmacy Abbreviations

 Ready to make your next pharmacy career move?

-Partner with Rx relief, a top-rated pharmacist placement firm recognized by clients and talent alike.
+Partner with Rx relief, a top-rated pharmacist placement firm recognized by clients and talent.
 Enjoy working with our staffing experts and dive into diverse pharmacy settings with our tailored career support.
 Visit our job board to explore pharmacist and pharmacist technician positions today.